 Depth: 13 inches

 Sizes: Twin, twin XL, full, queen, king, Cal king

-The Casper Wave Hybrid Snow is a great choice for co-sleepers, who will benefit from the good motion isolation on offer here.
+The Casper Wave Hybrid Snow is a great choice for co-sleepers, as well, thanks to its low motion transfer.
 However, the edge support could be stronger, so if you tend to sleep towards the edge of the bed you might experience some roll.

 Like all Casper's mattresses, the Wave Hybrid Snow comes with a 100-night risk-free trial, so you can test it properly by sleeping on it at home.
 You can also give it a try in-store at a Casper retail location.
 If you don't like it after the 30-night adjustment period, Casper will pick up the mattress to donate to charity and issue a full refund.
 If you do decide to keep the mattress, it'll be covered by a 10-year limited warranty.

 Keen to learn more about the Casper Wave Hybrid Snow?
 Head below for our in-depth Casper mattress review...